pFindStudio/pChem/README.md

 # Download

-The software can be downloaded from [google drive](https://drive.google.com/file/d/11hYJI1cB9T-WV91_OyW5rDvYhgjTjzRv/view?usp=sharing).
+The software can be downloaded from [google drive](https://drive.google.com/file/d/1QNZGj-kaaMGXab4-HWuPeMsOf9sll53T/view?usp=sharing).

+The user guide can be found in [web](http://pfind.org/software/pChem/index.html).

 # Requirements